PhD Thesis

 The title of my PhD is: Dynamics of Atmospheric Multi-Scale Systems: A Low-Order Model Perspective.

-The eddies in the midlatitudes are generated by instabilities that form in the jetstream.
-This is called baroclinic instability [Barry and Chorley, 2003], and is caused by the difference in the amount of solar heating that the equatorial region receives, compared with the polar regions.
+The eddies in the midlatitudes are generated by instabilities that form in the jet stream.
+This is called baroclinic instability[Barry, 2003], and is caused by the difference in the amount of solar heating that the equatorial region receives, compared with the polar regions.
 In other words, a temperature gradient exists between the equator and the poles, and this drives the eddies.
 This temperature gradient is larger in winter and weaker in summer, due to where the sun is hitting the planet.
-This leads to an increase in baroclinic instability in the winter, which leads to more powerful eddies[Charney, 1947].
-Examples of this are storm 'Eowyn that hit Ireland and Britain in early 2025, leading to wind speed records being broken, as well as a strong high pressure systems that brought sustained cold temperatures over the winter of 2017-2018 (storm Emma, a.k.a ``the beast from the east”).
+This leads to an increase in baroclinic instability in the winter, which leads to more powerful eddies [Charney, 1947].
+Examples of this are Storm Éowyn that hit Ireland and Britain in early 2025, leading to wind speed records being broken, as well as a strong high pressure systems that brought sustained cold temperatures over the winter of 2017-2018 (Storm Emma, a.k.a ``the beast from the east”)[Moore, 2018; Met Office, 2025].

-Climate change is impacting the global radiation balance, meaning that the atmosphere captures an increased amount of solar radiation.
-As we have seen, the weather events of the midlatitudes are driven by a temperature gradients, so a change to the global distribution of heating will impact the weather and possible variability in the midlatitudes [Vallis et al. 2015].
-In Western Europe it has been found that climate models are underestimating the temperature and frequencies of extreme temperature events due to changes in the atmospheric circulation [Vautard et al. 2023].
+Climate change is altering the global radiation balance, resulting in the atmosphere capturing increased amount of solar radiation.
+As stated earlier, the weather events of the midlatitudes are driven by a temperature gradients, so a change to the global distribution of heating will impact the weather and possible variability in the midlatitudes [Vallis 2015].
+Currently, heat waves in Europe are responsible for tens of thousands of deaths per year [Bhatnagar, 2024].
+As climate change increases the average temperature of the planet, extreme heat events are expected to increase the number of mortalities in the future [Ballester, 2023].
+In Western Europe it has been found that climate models are underestimating the temperature and frequencies of extreme temperature events due to changes in the atmospheric circulation [Vautard 2023].
 The concern is that the current state of the art models do not accurately capture all of the circulation responses to external forcings, or that they systematically underestimate the strengths of possible eddies.
-In addition, there is a growing concern that tipping elements in the climate system could alter the climate abruptly and irreversibly [Armstrong et al. 2022].
-These tipping elements would could have a major impact on atmospheric circulation.
+In addition, there is a growing concern that tipping elements in the climate system could alter the climate abruptly and irreversibly [Armstrong Mckay, 2022].
+These tipping elements could have a major impact on atmospheric circulation.
 For example, the jet stream over Western Europe could be impacted greatly by the weakening of the Atlantic Meridional Ocean Circulation [Van Westen, 2024].

 My PhD project was part of a wider project called CriticalEarth, where myself and 14 other PhD students were studying abrupt transitions and tipping points in the climate system.